If you ship heavy cargo via ocean, you could be paying 20% or more than needed. And the reason might be your steamship line.

 The idea that heavy cargo shippers – of commodities like stone, metal, forgings and castings – must ship partial container loads to stay legal is simply false.
 The actual limit on ocean container weight is the maximum gross cargo weight listed on the container door – typically 10,000 pounds or more above 44,000.
 So, the problem isn’t the container’s weight on the water.
 The problem is the container's weight on the road.

-To move heavy containers internationally – from door to door without the need for transloading – you need OTR carriers that can safely and legally haul loads that are above local DOT weight limits.
+To perform heavy freight shipping internationally – from door to door without the need for transloading – you need OTR carriers that can safely and legally haul loads that are above local DOT weight limits.

 Steamship lines’ door-to-door solutions are primarily designed for consumer goods, not heavy cargo shipping, so most don’t have an extensive network of carriers with overweight permits.
 Because of that, steamship lines guide shippers to limit container weight so they can easily arrange the road transportation using their standard carriers.
 Either that, or they might accept the heavier container but terminate service at the port, leaving you to arrange the final mile.